Civlac/SRWLED-Wiki/My--device--is-not-working.md

 If you'd like some help with your device, these are the types of things we would be asking:

+* Please provide a clear and concise description of the problem and the environment.
 * Are you all wired up OK?
 * Does the the release from wled.me work?
-* Are you using our 'MASTER' release?
+* Are you using our most recent 'MASTER' release?
-* Did you use the most recent 'MASTER' release?
 * Are you using an ESP8266 or ESP32?
 * Is your device working in AP mode?
 * Which IDE are you using?
-* Exactly which device and LED's are you using?
 * Is it just sound reactivity that doesn't work?
 * If just sound reactivity, are you using one of our approved microphones?
 * Have you tested that microphone with a basic sound sampling sketch?